Georgia sheriff to release body camera video of traffic stop in which deputy killed exonerated man

 WOODBINE, Ga.
-(AP) — A Georgia sheriff planned to release video Wednesday of a traffic stop in which a deputy fatally shot a Black man who was wrongfully imprisoned for 16 years.
+(AP) — A Georgia sheriff planned to release video Wednesday of a traffic stop in which a deputy fatally shot a Black man who had previously been wrongfully imprisoned for 16 years.

 Camden County Sheriff Jim Proctor’s office said in a statement that it planned to post body camera and dash camera video online at 4 p.m. showing the stop that left 53-year-old Leonard Cure dead.

-Cure’s mother and siblings planned to view the video before its public release with their attorney, civil rights lawyer Benjamin Crump, he said at a news conference outside the Camden County courthouse.
-The family deserves answers, he said.
+Cure’s mother and siblings arrived at the Georgia Bureau of Investigation’s local office with their attorney, civil rights lawyer Benjamin Crump, to view the video before its public release.
+The family deserves answers, Crump told reporters earlier at a news conference outside the Camden County courthouse.

-“I don’t feel, no matter what happened, that he should have been killed,” Mary Cure said of her son.
+“I don’t feel, no matter what happened, that he should have been killed,” Mary Cure said as she grasped a large, framed portrait of her slain son.
 “That’s the bottom line.
 His life should not have been taken.”

 Cure was wrongfully convicted of armed robbery in 2004 and spent time in a Florida prison before he was released three years ago.

+The Innocence Project of Florida persuaded a case review unit of the Broward County prosecutor’s office to take a look at his case.
+That unit examined an ATM receipt and other evidence that Cure was miles away from the robbery.
+A judge vacated his conviction in 2020.

-A sheriff’s deputy pulled him over Monday along Interstate 95, just north of the Florida line.
+A sheriff’s deputy pulled Cure over Monday along Interstate 95, a few miles north of the Georgia-Florida line.
 Authorities say Cure had been speeding, driving faster than 90 mph (145 kph), and faced a reckless driving arrest.

 Citing preliminary information, the Georgia Bureau of Investigation said in a news release Monday that Cure, who was Black, complied with the deputy until he was told he was under arrest.